Blog Image

 Chatbots require manual updates now and then to improve their performance.

 AI agents are known for their capacity to learn and adapt continuously, taking something from each interaction and refining their responses and decision-making processes over time.
-This self-improvement capability makes AI agents more effective and efficient with continuous use, expanding their knowledge base and honing their ability to assist users.

 4. Autonomous Decision-Making